lsoltmann/DLP-IO8-G/README.md

 # DLP-IO8-G
-Driver and code for the DLP-IO8-G USB DAQ module
+Driver and code for the DLP-IO8-G USB DAQ module in C++ and Python

+Python version written in Python 3.4.3 and requires pyserial